CCA Mock Exam Simulator

 Reveal answer and explanations

-1. A The service is accessible cluster-wide with the same cluster-local IP address
+1. A The service is accessible cluster-wide with the same cluster-local IP

 Incorrect.
 ClusterIP addresses are cluster-local; they can't be shared across clusters.